wckdrzr/Gaspar/README.md

 using WCKDRZR.Gaspar.GasparSystemJson;
 ```

-To export only a given type, you need to use the `IfExportsForModifer` modifier, as follows:
+To export only a given type, you need to use the `IfExportsForModifier` modifier, as follows:

 ```csharp
 string json = JsonSerializer.Serialize(